Captcha-ML/tokamak-unsupervised/README.md

 After setting up the data, you can simply open and run the Jupyter notebooks:

-- Run.ipynb
+- run.ipynb
-- Predict.ipynb
+- predict.ipynb

-Please note that some cells in the notebooks might execute faster than others.
-The entire process may take approximately 1-2 hours of computation time, depending on your system's capabilities.
+Please note that some cells in the run notebook might execute faster than others.
+The entire run.ipynb may take approximately 1-2 hours of computation time, depending on your system's capabilities. predict.ipynb on the other hand is quite fast.

 ## Additional Information